 Place 1/2 cup confectioners' sugar and 1 tablespoon granulated sugar into a small dish.

 Using a small cookie scoop, scoop dough and roll into balls.
 I used a cookie scoop that used about 1/2 tablespoon dough (small ball).
+If dough is sticky between scoops, dip it in a bowl of powdered sugar between scoops.
+Or try refrigerating it longer.

 Roll dough into sugar mixture then place cookies 1 inch apart on a cookie sheet.